Nähanleitung Jacke Kora

-The shape and style of the Kora jacket is reminiscent of a kimono , whether short or extended into a coat , with this pattern you are on trend.
-The wide sleeves, the wide trim along the neckline edges and the tie belt underline the casual model.
-Since the jacket has no insert or lining, even beginners can try it.
+The Kora jacket's shape and style are reminiscent of a kimono .
+Whether you wear it short or lengthen it to create a coat , this pattern will keep you on trend.
+The wide sleeves, the wide trim along the neckline, and the tie belt emphasize the casual style.
+Since the jacket is without interlining or lining, even beginners can attempt it.

-Length in the middle back 78 – 84 cm (We extended Kora by 35cm for the coat length)
+Length in the center back 78 – 84 cm (We extended Kora by 35 cm for the coat length)

-In these instructions, Kora was sewn from a softly falling Tencel.
+In this tutorial, Kora was sewn from a soft Tencel.

 We recommend a flowing fabric such as viscose or silk.